xieyiISPM/sawdustwebcopy/readme.md

 6. By default, the username is root and you can leave the password field empty.
 (This is for Xampp)
 7. By default, the username is root and password is also root.
 (This is for Lamp)

-8. Run php artisan key:generate
+8. Run *php artisan key:generate*
-9. Run php artisan migrate ( I get exception at this step, but it seems ok)
+9. Run *php artisan migrate* ( I get exception at this step, but it seems ok)
 11. go to C:\xampp\apache\conf\extra\httpd-vhosts.conf
  add:
+ '''
  <VirtualHost *:80>
     ##ServerAdmin webmaster@dummy-host2.example.com
     DocumentRoot "C:/xampp/htdocs/sawdustdev/public"